auth0/docs/articles/policies/endpoints.md

 * https://{YOUR ACCOUNT}.guardian.us.auth0.com

 ::: note
 New tenants will have `us` as part of the URL.
-Tenants created before the regional domain addition, will continue to work.
+Tenants created before the regional domain addition will continue to work.
 For example, `https://{YOUR ACCOUNT}.auth0.com`.
 :::

 ## EU & AU Regions